 Companies had to apply judgment in determining the appropriate accounting for the JSS grant and this FRB is intended to provide guidance for preparers in making that judgment.
-It is not intended to suggest that accounting judgments made prior to the issuance of the FRB are inappropriate or would need to change as a result of issuing this FRB.
+It is not intended to suggest that accounting judgments made prior to the issuance of the FRB are inappropriate or would need to change as a result of this FRB being issued.